-Our booth at the 78th Conference & Exhibition EAGE (photo report)
+Our booth at 80th EAGE Conference & Exhibition

 GDS has been processing three-component seismic data from a variety of geographic areas and has developed software tools for 2D pre-stack migration and velocity analysis for pure and converted waves using the Kirchhoff integral.
 We have developed a software module that supports stack scaling in the time domain and evaluation of spectral composition within the given interval in order to evaluate the Vp and Vs velocity ratio.